 CPU Ready time

-The value of CPU Ready time is the percentage of time that the virtual machine was ready, but could not get scheduled to run on the physical CPU.
+Percentage of time that the virtual machine was ready, but not scheduled to run on the physical CPU.

 What's included in host Memory health?